ShivanshBhargava/hospital-surge-agent/README.md

 - Agents use historical context to avoid repeating past mistakes

 ### Output Formats
-All agents produce structured JSON outputs with:
+All agents produce structured plain-text outputs with:
-- Assumptions and risk assessments
+- Assumptions and risk assessments (clearly listed)
-- Detailed per-day or per-category plans
+- Detailed per-day or per-category plans formatted as bullets
-- Action timelines and escalation procedures
+- Action timelines and escalation procedures in readable text

 ## Setup